SaiSindhuja197/Azure-Arc-enabled-SQL-Server/02-Arc-enabled-SQL-Server-2012.md

 # Exercise 2: Onboard the On-prem SQLServer 2012 to Azure Arc-enabled SQL Server

-In this exercise, you will onboard SQL Server to Azure Arc using PowerShell commands to Azure Portal.
+In this exercise, you will onboard an on-prem SQL Server to Azure Arc using PowerShell commands to Azure Portal, enable Best practices assessment and Microsoft Defender for SQL.

 ## Task 1: Log in to Azure Portal in SQL Server via Hyper-V Manager